jim-schwoebel/nala/README.md

 * making 1 script maintainable with environment vars for google transcription and/or pocketsphinx
 * google transcription only for things like documentation and diarization, etc.
 * detecting music with a ML model in background and/or mouse clicks, etc. as a query - if voice. etc. - if that don't worry about querying
+* make voice configurable - various female voices in pyttsx3 library - iterate through and set global parameter for all actions and main script.
+Convert all actions to use this variable.

 ## how to query Nala